-The lab is now set up, but you're just getting started with Ansible.
+The lab is now set up, but you're just getting started with Ansible tips.
 Look at the inventory file that lists the computers that Ansible will manage.
 The default inventory list is kept in /etc/ansible/hosts, where you will list the master and nodes in two groups:

 The DevOps lab does not have a name-resolution system, so refer to the nodes by their IP addresses.
 Verify that you can talk to the two nodes using the Ansible ping module with the command ansible nodes -m ping:

 The two nodes should respond with a pong, which verifies that the SSH connection works and the inventory contains the right IP addresses.
 At this point, you can continue to run individual commands, but to truly learn Ansible's capabilities for DevOps processes, string commands together into a playbook that runs from a single prompt.
 Ansible playbooks are written in YAML.
 The playbook to ping the nodes is simple: